 - understanding and planning for the standard;

-- identifying and adapting the controls the organization will implement;
+- identifying and adapting the controls the organisation will implement;

 - internally auditing against the requirements; and